-- Traditional programming technologies rely on operating systems to provide abstraction for processing, I/O, networking, and user interaction hardware.
-When applying such a model to programming networked embedded systems, such as sensor networks, the application programmers need to explicitly deal with message passing, event synchronization, interrupt handling, and sensor reading. - As a result, an application is typically implemented as a finite state machine (FSM) that covers all extreme cases: unreliable communication channels, long delays, irregular arrival of messages, simultaneous events etc. - ➢ For resource-constrained embedded systems with real-time requirements, several mechanisms are used in embedded operating systems to reduce code size, improve response time, and reduce energy consumption. - The microkernel technologies modularize the operating system so that only the necessary parts are deployed with the application.
-Real-time scheduling allocates resources to more urgent tasks so that they can be finished early. - Event-driven execution allows the system to fall into low-power sleep mode when no interesting events need to be processed. - At the extreme, embedded operating systems tend to expose more hardware controls to the programmers, who now have to directly face device drivers and scheduling algorithms, and optimize code at the assembly level. - Although these techniques may work well for small, stand-alone embedded systems, they do not scale up for the programming of sensor networks for two reasons:
+- Traditional programming technologies rely on operating systems to provide abstraction for processing, I/O, networking, and user interaction hardware, as illustrated in Figure below. - When applying such a model to programming networked embedded systems, such as sensor networks, the application programmers need to explicitly deal with message passing, event synchronization, interrupt handing, and sensor reading. - As a result, an application is typically implemented as a finite state machine (FSM) that covers all extreme cases: unreliable communication channels, long delays, irregular arrival of messages, simultaneous events, and so on. - In a target tracking application implemented on a Linux operating system and with directed diffusion routing, roughly 40% of the code implements the FSM and the glue logic of interfacing computation and communication. - For resource-constrained embedded systems with real-time requirements, several mechanisms are used in embedded operating systems to reduce code size, improve response time, and reduce energy consumption.